aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 ## Overview

-In this project, we are focused on distirbuted training using [TensorFlow](https://github.com/tensorflow/tensorflow), [TensorPack](https://github.com/tensorpack/tensorpack) and [Horovod](https://eng.uber.com/horovod/).
+In this project, we are focused on distirbuted training using [TensorFlow](https://github.com/tensorflow/tensorflow), [TensorPack](https://github.com/tensorpack/tensorpack) and [Horovod](https://eng.uber.com/horovod/) on [Amazon EKS](https://aws.amazon.com/eks/).

-While all the concepts described here are quite general and are applicable to any combination of TensorFlow, TensorPack and Horovod, or a subset thereof, we will make these concpets concrete by focusing on distributed training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example
+While all the concepts described here are quite general and are applicable to running any combination of TensorFlow, TensorPack and Horovod based algorithms on Amazon EKS, we will make these concepts concrete by focusing on distributed training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example on Amazon EKS.

 ## Create Amazon EKS Cluster VPC